Frequently Asked Questions

 What is Twice Exceptionality and Who is a 2E child?

-A 2E child is curious, persistent, creative, highly-capable, sometimes rigid, anxious, may be diagnosed (or undiagnosed but with the characteristics of) ADHD, ASD, executive functioning, sensory processing, sensory regulation challenged, and/or a dyslexic child who will benefit from the 1:1 Orton Gillingham and academic instruction model.
+A 2E child is curious, persistent, creative, capable, sometimes rigid, anxious, may be diagnosed (or undiagnosed but with the characteristics of) ADHD, ASD, executive functioning, sensory processing, sensory regulation challenged, and/or a dyslexic child who will benefit from the 1:1 Orton Gillingham and academic instruction model.
 All of our faculty is highly trained to develop your child’s resilience, self-esteem, focus and compensatory skills while providing a rigorous academic and enrichment menu to capture our children’s imagination—and yours!

 Why 1:1 academic instruction?